Your Shopping Cart

 Whether subconscious or conscious, a baggy outfit gives others the idea that you may lack confidence, since it hides so much of your form.
 Likewise, if a jacket is too tight it may give the opposite impression that you’re rather bombastic or quite showy.
 It could even mean you won’t invest in a new, properly fitted suit.

-Even if you’re not confident in your body type, having a well tailored, well fitting suit is an absolute necessity.
+Even if you’re not confident in your body type, having a well tailored suit or custom suits are an absolute necessity.
 You don’t have to swim in your clothes, or feel like your suit is swaddling you.
 You just need to work with your proportions and the way the suit fits your body.

 The most important thing is to wear your suit.
 Don’t let it wear you.
+A perfectly fitted suit denotes appropriate shoulder seam placement, proper jacket length and sleeve length, as well as well-fitting trousers.
 You don’t want to distract from the important things you have to say because you show up in a poorly fitted suit.

 Conclusion